clarkgrubb/data-tools/doc/TOUR.md

 <a name="intro"/>
 # Introduction

-The *data tools* come with man pages which can be installed or browsed on [GitHub](https://github.com/clarkgrubb/data-tools/tree/master/doc).
+The *data tools* come with man pages which can be installed locally or browsed on [GitHub](https://github.com/clarkgrubb/data-tools/tree/master/doc).

 The theme of the *data tools* repo is working with data at the command line.
-We describe operations that also could be performed by a SQL select statment if the data were in relational database tables.
-The traditional command line tools `awk`, `sort`, and `join` can be used to implement  relational algebra.
-The *data tools* are intended to be used with command line tools which you already have available.
+They provide an option to importing data into a relational database to manipulate it with SQL.
+It so happens that the widely avaiable command line tools `awk`, `sort`, and `join` can be used to implement relational algebra.
+Still, one is likely to find gaps in what can be accomplished with the traditional command line tools.
+The *data tools* repo fills some of those gaps.

+Command line tools are composable because the output of one command can be the input of another.
+The output can be saved to a file which is passed to the other command as an argument, or the commands can be connected by shell pipe.
+Using pipes is a sort of tacit programming, and it relieves us of the need to name yet another file, but it requires tools which read from stdin and write to stdout.

+It is not enough for tools to be connected by pipes.
+The tools must agree on the format of the data in the byte stream that is shared.
+To promote interoperability, the *data tools*  favor the following:

+* UTF-8 as character encoding (or 8-bit encoded ASCII)
+* LF as newline
+* TSV format for relational data

+All is not lost, however, when files are in a different format because we can invoke format conversion tools on them.
+The *data tools* repo offers several such tools.

 <a name="encodings"/>
 # Encodings